 Algeria and Lesotho are the only malaria-free African countries.
-So, it is important to take all the necessary precautions when you plan a trip:get your antimalarial prescriptions before you leave for Africa and take mosquito repellant with you.
+As such it is important to take all the necessary precautions when you plan a trip: get your antimalarial prescriptions before you leave for Africa and take mosquito repellant with you.
 Safari accommodations, whether you are staying in a tented camp or luxury lodge, should provide mosquito nets.
-Pack some full sleeve shirts/blouses and trousers/slacks to cover yourself at night, a time when mosquitoes are most active.
+Pack some full sleeve shirts/blouses and trousers/slacks to cover yourself at sunset and during the evening, the time when mosquitoes are most active.

 10. How safe is the water and food in Africa?

 Food is a big part of a safari experience and meals are often one of the highlights.
 Hearty meals are served at your accommodation and packed lunches often provided if you’re out and about all day.
 You might have the chance to taste some African delicacies, the speciality of the respective country.
 Avoid drinking tap water in Africa, stick to only bottled water.